KhalilMS3/LeapYearTest_oblig3/README.md

   - Then created a workflow that makes it possible to run tests and show results of the tests in a log
   - After the setup, I cloned the repo using Github Desktop to connect the project to github repo.
   - After cloning and connectiong I commited & pushed the files of my project (oblig 2-folder).
-  - The last thing i did was commit the tests and check if they run i Github Actions, and they did successfully :)
+  - The last thing I did was commit the tests and check if they run in Github Actions, and they did successfully :)
   - And done ;)